egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 %   * The use two edge types spatial edges and temporal edges
 %   * Similar to spectral clustering

 @ghasemianDetectabilityThresholdsOptimal2016 apply stochastic block model-based approach.
-They make a distinction between two edge types: (i) spatial edges (edges between neighbors) and (ii) temporal edges (edges connection nodes in different timesteps).
-Using this distinction, they define a Belief Propagation equations to learn marginal probabilities of node labels ($\mu^i_s(t)$) over time.
+They make a distinction between two edge types: (i) spatial edges (edges between neighbors) and (ii) temporal edges (edges between nodes in subsequent timesteps).
+Using this distinction, they define a Belief Propagation equation to learn marginal probabilities of node labels over time.
 Additionally in their research, they introduce a way to derive a limit to the detectability of communities.
-This is, because some communities may not be detectable as their probability nears that of chance.
+This is, because some communities may not be detectable as their probability nears that of random chance.